The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Summary of notation

-which are mixed moments with respect to the neighborhood distribution.
-Recall that we consider the evolution of the $SIdaR(r,k)$ process on a realization of the LCM random graph that has been generated by time $t=0$.
-We could alternatively consider an equivalent process whereby the graph is revealed dynamically as infections occur, as in \cite{Decreusefond2012,Janson2014}.
-In the latter process, a susceptible node $i \in S_k$ remains unpaired until it becomes infected.
-We could, however, pair off all unpaired edges at time $t>0$ (uniformly at random according to the LCM construction) in order to define the neighborhood of $i$.
-The following remark is perhaps most easily understood by keeping this equivalent construction in mind and recalling the relevant probability space mentioned in Section \ref{sec:gen}.
+\ which are mixed moments with respect to the neighborhood distribution.
+Recall that we consider the evolution of the $SIdaR(r,m)$ process on a realization of the LCM random graph that has been generated by time $t=0$.
+However, we could alternatively consider an equivalent process whereby the graph is revealed dynamically as infections occur, as in \cite{Decreusefond2012,Janson2014}.
+In the latter process, a {\em susceptible node} $i \in S_\bk$ remains unpaired until it becomes infected.
+Equivalently we could also pair off all unpaired edges at any time $t>0$ (uniformly at random and independently in each layer, according to the LCM construction) in order to define the neighborhood of node $i$.
+The following remark is perhaps most easily understood by keeping this equivalent construction in mind and recalling that the probability space considered is that of all random configurations, as described in Section \ref{sec:gen}.

-\begin{remark} For $k_j \geq 1$ and $i\in S_k$, and conditionally on the process history up to time $t$, the vector $(X^j_{SI,i}(t),X^j_{\SI,i}(t),X^j_{SS,i}(t),X^j_{\SS,i}(t))$ follows the multivariate hypergeometric distribution with probability mass function
+\begin{remark} For $i\in S_\bk$ and $k_j \geq 1$, and conditionally on the process history up to time $t$, the vector $(X_j^{SI,i}(t),X_j^{\SI,i}(t),X_j^{SS,i}(t),X_j^{\SS,i}(t))$ follows the multivariate hypergeometric distribution with probability mass function

-supported on the four-simplex $0\le n^j_{SI} + n^j_{\SI} + n^j_{SS} +n^j_{\SS}\le k_j$.
+supported on the four-simplex $0\le n_j^{SI} + n_j^{\SI} + n_j^{SS} +n_j^{\SS}\le k_j$.
 This implies

 where $E_h$ denotes expectation with respect to the hypergeometric distribution.
 We also note that, based on the LCM construction, the neighborhoods of $i$ in distinct layers are independent, i.e.